 Laser Institute of America is the publisher of the ANSI standards; these standards can be purchased from the LIA bookstore.

 It is important to realize the value of independent study prior to taking an exam.
-While it is true some candidates can pass an exam immediately following a laser safety officer course without this additional effort, when examinations are revised by the subject matter experts additional independent study is considered a must.
+While it is true some candidates can pass an exam following a laser safety officer course without this additional effort, when examinations are revised by the subject matter experts additional independent study is considered a must.

 The exam is made up of 100 multiple-choice questions.
 The questions are grouped into areas of practice.
 Each question has five (four for CMLSO exam) possible answers from which to choose.
 The total allotted time to take the exam is three hours.
 The exam is only given in English.
 The exam is not translated into any other language.

 Examinees may bring a simple scientific calculator (non-programmable) and spare batteries if desired.
 (Calculators are not necessary for the CMLSO exam).
 Personal computers, books, manuals, notes or other reference materials may not be brought into the exam room.